 Free Will in Heaven: An Insoluble Trilemma for Believers?

-While this is a popular defense, there are several strong counterarguments, such as the problem of natural evil (like natural disasters) and the contradiction between free will and God’s omniscience.
-However, in this post, I want to focus on an argument that I find particularly compelling.
-I have yet to see a convincing response to it—so feel free to comment if you think you have one!
+While this is a widely accepted defense, it raises several questions, particularly when considering the problem of natural evil (such as natural disasters) and potential tensions between free will and God's omniscience.
+One argument that I find especially thought-provoking and compelling remains largely unaddressed in most discussions.
+I have yet to encounter a convincing response to it, and would be interested to hear any counterpoints.

 Is There Free Will in Heaven?